Heal Thy CORE with a Gluten-Free Diet

 1 cup tapioca flour or starch

-Let me remind you that I am not a nutrition expert or dietician and recommend that you find one to help you in your journey.
-I am still learning and as I write this, the research is evolving.
-Ten years ago, being gluten -free was extremely difficult.
-However, now with popularity gaining, more people understand and have jumped on the gluten-free bandwagon for their health.
+Let me remind you that I am not a nutrition expert and recommend that you find one to help you in your journey.
+There is a lot of information online and you can modify many recipes using gluten-free flour, cup for cup.
+Twenty years ago, being gluten-free was extremely difficult.
+However, now more people understand and have jumped on the gluten-free bandwagon for their health.
 Do your own research and don't just take my word for it.
 Best wishes in your new gluten-free life of discovering your true health potential.
 Here's to a HEALTHY CORE!